hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

 get the value of the `us-east-1` key within the `amis` variable that is a mapping.

+**To reference attributes of your own resource**, the syntax is `self.ATTRIBUTE`.
+For example `${self.private_ip_address}` will interpolate that resource's private IP address.
+Note that this is only allowed/valid within provisioners.

 **To reference attributes of other resources**, the syntax is `TYPE.NAME.ATTRIBUTE`.
 For example, `${aws_instance.web.id}` will interpolate the ID attribute from the "aws\_instance"